-1. Students will be presented with a number of key concepts that lead to an understanding and application of Maxwell's Equations.
-The student is expected to demonstrate his/her understanding of these concepts..

-2. Students will be able to apply scientific laws and principles of electricity and magnetism to arrive at problem solutions.

-3. Students will be able to explain how experiments or observations validate or test the concepts of electricity and magnetism.
+- 1. Students will be presented with a number of key concepts that lead to an understanding of Maxwell's Equations.
+The student is expected to demonstrate their understanding of these concepts on exams and quizzes. - 2.
+Students will be able to apply each of the four Maxwell's equations to solve problems on exams and homework. - 3.
+Students will be able to apply Maxwell's Equations to obtain the electromagnetic wave equation.